What is a Hydrosol?

 Plants are often distilled solely for obtaining hydrosol, with the essential oil being a by-product, and sometimes it's the other way around.
 The distillation methods for obtaining essential oil and hydrosol are slightly different however, which results in a difference in quality of the hydrosol produced.
 Typically, when the distillation method is focused on making a hydrosol, a higher quality product is produced, whereas the method in which the hydrosol is the by-product, leads to lower quality.

 It’s also common to find essential oil mixed into water or Witch Hazel that’s being marketed as a hydrosol.
 But these products are not the same, and are inferior compared to purely distilled hydrosol.
 That’s why it’s important to research the companies you’re considering buying hydrosol from.
+(Our favorite organic and sustainable aromatics company is Aromatics International.

 The Distillation Process